 Its simple ingredients and long simmer give it a rustic vibe that fits an intentionally relaxed vacation pace, with the everyday life benefit that you certainly don’t need all day to make it.

-Start to finish, this easy stew takes about an hour, but most of that time is hands-off while it simmers.
+Start to finish, this easy stew takes about an hour, but most of that time is hands-off while it simmers, just like my Chicken Stew.
 Its warm, rich smell will draw you into the kitchen as it cooks.

 We served our stew over rice, an idea I borrowed from the Dominican chicken stew Ben’s host mom prepared for us when I visited him during his time in the Peace Corps (braised chicken stew is popular throughout the Caribbean).